 A Good Plastic Container With a Leak-Resistant Seal

-We've found a few geocaches lately that were in these Ziploc containers with screw-on lids.
+We've found a few geocaches lately that were in Ziploc containers with screw-on lids.
 Granted, we live in the high desert, but it does rain and snow here and did both extensively not long ago.
 Still, the caches we've found in these containers, which weren't 100% protected from the elements, were dry and in very good condition.
 So we put one of our own in the same type of container.

-I would not substitute a flimsier food container like those you might find at dollar stores.
-We've found those before, and they weren't holding up well.
-Try these instead.
+I would not substitute a flimsier food container, though, like those you might find at dollar stores.
+We've found those before, and they weren't holding up well. .